 Why you should get kids in the garden

 As we advance into a more technological age, the art of gardening is becoming more and more redundant.
 We notice that increasingly, people want ‘low maintenance’ instead.
-But having a flourishing garden with shrubs, flowers, and fruit & veg is one of the most rewarding things.
+But having a flourishing garden with shrubs, flowers, fruit, and vegetables is one of the most rewarding things.
 Kids today spend more time indoors looking at screens then they do outside looking at nature.

-Gardening is healthy and is fun for children.
-Not only will it help with their understanding of how things grow; but they will learn responsibility, love of nature, good nutrition, physical activity and understanding of life.
+Gardening is healthy and fun for children.
+Not only will it help with their understanding of how things grow; but they will learn responsibility, love of nature, proper nutrition, physical activity and knowledge of life.
 There’s also a great reward if the plants flourish as they will be able to physically see what hard work can earn.

 Some simple ways to get your children interested in gardening include:

-- Visit public gardens for ideas and inspiration.
+- Visiting public gardens for inspiration and ideas

 - Picking flowers